-Prompted as a response to a simple descriptive-statistics analysis of retail employment published by the Fiscal Policy Institute (2004), Sabia (2006) used data from the Outgoing Rotation Group sample of the Current Population Survey to consider whether minimum wages affected general retail trade employment over the 1979-2004 period.
-He also uses the state-level panel data setup of Neumark and Wascher (1992), but with the dependent variable being the percentage of the adult population employed in retail trade.
-His results point to a negative impact of raising the minimum wage on retail trade employment, suggesting an elasticity of roughly -0.1.
+Sabia (2008) used data from the Outgoing Rotation Group sample of the Current Population Survey to consider whether minimum wages affected general retail trade employment over the 1979-2004 period.5 He also uses the state-level panel data setup of Neumark and Wascher (1992), but with the dependent variable being the percentage of the adult population employed in retail trade.6 His results point to a negative impact of raising the minimum wage on retail trade employment, suggesting an elasticity of roughly -0.1.
 The negative influences are even larger when focusing on the percentage of teenagers in retail trade, with an elasticity for this group in the range -0.3 to -0.4.
 Similar elasticities are reported when the overall teenage employment-to-population ratio is used as the dependent variable.
-An analysis of work hours of teenagers in the retail trade sector points to minimum wages also reducing average work hours among those who stay employed.
-(However, no analysis of work hours for all workers in the retail sector is provided.)
-Although Sabia does use a first-order autocorrelation correction procedure in his estimation, the statistical support for his conclusions may be sensitive to his failure to allow for an unrestricted correlation structure for the error terms within a state (in this regard, see the comments of Bertrand, Duflo, and Mullainathan, 2004).
+Sabia's estimates of a negative impact of higher minimum wages on employment are sensitive to the inclusion of state-specific trend in his models, as the minimum wage coefficient becomes positive and statistically significant once these trends are included.
+An analysis of work hours of teenagers in the retail trade sector points to minimum wages having no effect on average work hours among those who stay employed.